Passover Blessings, Prayers & Selling Your Chametz

 The procedure is as follows:

 2) Go ahead and clean your house for Pesach.
 As you come across chameitz that you would like to keep, put it in a special, segregated place, like a cupboard designated for this purpose or a special section of the pantry.
 Once you have set aside all the chameitz you want to sell, seal it in some fashion, perhaps by putting tape across the cupboard door or by securing a large piece of paper or plastic wrap over the goods stored on a shelf.
-The seal should remain in place until late in the evening of Friday, April 17.
+The seal should remain in place until the evening of Saturday, April 3.

 There are many online and print resources to help us in preparing for Pesach, including how-to guides for the proper way to rid our homes of chameitz and lists of permitted and forbidden foods for Pesach.
 If you have any questions at all, please call me directly.